BVNetwork/Newsletter/readme.md

 </assemblyBinding>

 ```
-'''Important! ''' You might have never versions of these referenced in your project.
+**Important!** You might have never versions of these referenced in your project.
 Make sure you check the actual versions of the assemblies before you add the redirects.

 ## Support ##
 This module is open source and unsupported.
 Feel free to [register new issues](https://github.com/BVNetwork/Newsletter/issues/new) though.